udacity/create-your-own-adventure/english/shrooms/never-again.md

 He seems somehow detached from reality, and his features appear to both move and stay still, like a statue in the shadows or a painting in the corner of your eye.

+As he begins to levitate, you realize that it's already too late.

 Do you:

 [Share your decision with the man?](engage-man/engage-man.md)